 A scientific review of rodent control methods concluded that glue traps are one of the most inhumane methods of rodent control "because of the enormous distress these traps cause, even if the trapped animals are found after just a few hours and then humanely dispatched ... rodents are likely to experience pain and distress through being trapped, the physical effects of the adhesive on functioning (e.g. suffocation), and trauma resulting from panic and attempts to escape, such as forceful hair removal, torn skin and broken limbs.
 After three-five hours, animals have been reported as covered in their own faeces and urine.
 When boards are collected, animals are also often squealing; one pest control operative even described them as "screaming their heads off".
 Some rodents also bit through their own limbs to escape."

 More information on this review can be found in Mason, G and Littin, K (2003) The Humaneness of Rodent Pest Control, Animal Welfare, 2003, 12:1-37.

-The Bureau of Animal Welfare considers glue traps inhumane and advises against their use.
+Animal Welfare Victoria considers glue traps inhumane and advises against their use.

 For further information

-Please contact the Bureau of Animal Welfare, Department of Economic Development, Jobs, Transport and Resources on 136 186.
+Please contact the Animal Welfare Victoria, Department of Economic Development, Jobs, Transport and Resources on 136 186.